StackVista/stackstate-docs/use/stackstate-ui/perspectives/events_perspective.md

 ### Filter by properties

-The [event filters](../filters.md#filter-events) set in the **View Filters** panel can be used to refine the events displayed based on event category, type, source system and tags.
+The events displayed can be refined using the [event filters](../filters.md#filter-events) in the **View Filters** panel.
+You can filter events based on event category, type, source system and tags.

 ### Filter by timestamp